Student Support Adviser

 Your line manager

-Don’t forget, while you are on placement, your primary source of pastoral and developmental support will often be your line manager but University staff are here too, to support you to complete the synoptic portfolio and answer any queries you have throughout the placement.
+Don’t forget, while you are on placement, your primary source of pastoral and developmental support will often be your line manager, but University staff are here too, to support you with the work you need to complete and answer any queries you have throughout the placement.